SBM Orchestration Guide → Raising External Events → Events Terminology and Concepts

 This topic terminology and concepts pertaining to events.

 An event is a Web services message signaling a meaningful change from an application or external product.
-For example, an issue defect management application in Serena Business Manager might generate an event every time a user enters a new defect, or an external product might raise an external event named BuildCompleted.
+For example, an issue defect management application in Solutions Business Manager might generate an event every time a user enters a new defect, or an external product might raise an external event named BuildCompleted.
 When an event is received by the Event Manager, the SBM Orchestration Engine is called to execute the orchestration workflow linked to the event.

 Events are SOAP messages.
-Serena Business Manager supports both HTTP and e-mail transports for event SOAP messages.
+Solutions Business Manager supports both HTTP and e-mail transports for event SOAP messages.
 The Event Manager provides RPC/literal messaging and document/literal messaging services to accept event requests.
 It does not support RPC/encoded messaging.